mjjudge/AstroPilot/docs/DECISIONS.md

 The EQ4 implementation is treated as a reference configuration, not a hardcoded system.

 No core platform logic should depend directly on EQ4-specific assumptions.

+## 2026-04-12

+AstroPilot will treat OnStepX as the initial motion backend, not as an optional convenience layer.
+That matches your architecture and avoids wasted effort duplicating core motion logic.
+OnStepX is explicitly designed as a computerized telescope controller and supports multiple driver styles, including Step/Dir.